bdurand/super_settings/README.md

 If you are running a Rails application, you can mount the API as a controller via the bundled Rails engine.
 If you are not using Rails, then you can add a class that extends `SuperSettings::RackApplication` to your Rack middleware stack.
 The web UI can be disabled and only the REST API exposed.
 See `SuperSettings::Configuration` if you are using Rails or `SuperSettings::RackApplication` if you are not.

-In either case, you are responsible for implementing authentication and authorization for the HTTP requests.
-This allows you to seamlessly integrate with existing authentication and authorization in your application.

 #### Authentication

-# TODO cleanup; also provide method for supplying blocks to RackApplication

 You are responsible for implementing authentication on the Web UI and REST API endpoints.
-In a Rack application, you would do this by putting the Supersetting application behind Rack middleware the performs you authentication checks.
+In a Rack application, you would do this by putting the Supersetting application behind Rack middleware the performs your authentication checks.
 In a Rails application, you can add a `before_action` filter to hook into your authentication checks.

 If you are using access token authentication from a single page application (as opposed to cookie based authentication), you will need to pass the access token from the browser to the backend.
 There are a couple of built in ways to do this.